top of page

 Continuum modeling of electrochemical devices

 Continuum models are a powerful tool to predict and optimize the macroscopic behavior of electrochemical devices.
-Operating variables, geometry and materials can be evaluated to improve the performace and mitigate undersirable effects.
+Operating variables, geometry and materials can be evaluated to improve the performace and mitigate undersirable effects in batteries.

 bottom of page